 However, what’s often less acknowledged is that organic cotton plants have roughly 25% lower yield than conventional, so making an organic cotton T-shirt would potentially consume the same or more resources in the end!

-While 100% recycled cotton is a more sustainable alternative, it's not truly scalable as the recycling process involves shredding the natural fibers, making them rougher and less durable.
-Recycled cotton is often blended in small quantities with other fibers for use.
+While 100% recycled cotton is a more sustainable alternative, it's not truly scalable as the recycling process involves shredding the natural fibers, making them rougher, less durable and less suitable for a range of products.
+Recycled cotton is often blended with other fibers for use.

 So what can we do to ensure that we are buying cotton responsibly?
 For a start we recommend being aware of big brands greenwashing this issue.
-The recent popular embrace of organic cotton by fast fashion means that we continue to generate as much textile waste as ever.
-In fact, as with most garments, we believe that the most responsible way to own cotton is to buy less, buy well, and always care for your clothing appropriately – click here for our tips on caring for your clothing.
+The recent popular embrace of organic cotton by fast fashion means that we continue to actually generate as much textile waste as ever, while giving ourselves a pat on the back.
+In fact, as with most garments, we believe that the most responsible way to own cotton is to buy fewer but better, and always care for your clothing appropriately – click here for our tips on caring for your clothing.

 Linen clothing is almost synonymous with summer.
 Linen fiber comes from the flax plant, and it is naturally moisture-wicking, making it perfect for wearing in warm and especially humid climates.

 As a 100% natural fiber it’s biodegradable, and the production of flax has a relatively low environmental impact, requiring minimal water and pesticides.
 Besides, the whole flax plant can be used, from the production of linen to making linseed oil, which means its agricultural efficiency is good.

 Nonetheless, it does require careful manual processes to transform the flax into linen fiber for weaving, which means linen’s fabric cost is relatively higher than cotton and common synthetic fibers.
 Hence it only accounts for about 1% of worldwide apparel production.